spark12800/ml-mini-projects/CNN from Scratch & Dropout Placement Study/README.md

 ## 4. Improved Architecture (Deep CNN)

-To address the limitations of the baseline model, a VGG-inspired deeper architecture was built:
+To address the limitations of the baseline model, a **VGG**-inspired deeper architecture was built:

 - Eight Conv layers (3×3)
 - Three MaxPool layers